Good Stuff, for All Students

 More Good Stuff, Just for Aid Recipients

 Win with WIN – Act now to make sure your aid is all set (accept/decline loans, complete loan promissory note and entrance counseling, submit work-study placement survey, complete federal verification requirements).
 We can help you cut through the red tape.

-Subtopic 1: Are You There?
-Hello? – Check you WFU email account regularly.
-You won’t receive any spam from firstname.lastname@example.org, only important information to ensure maximum aid eligibility and timely receipt of funds.
+Are You There?
+Hello? – Check your WFU email account regularly.
+You won’t receive any spam from email@example.com, only important information to ensure maximum aid eligibility and timely receipt of funds.
 Please help us to help you by responding without delay.

 Federal Work-Study – It’s not like other aid programs.
 It’s a real paycheck to help with daily expenses during the year.
 It’s not available to pay up-front charges like tuition, housing, and meal plans.
 So, your student account (DEAC) statement will not include estimated Federal Work-Study earnings.

 Spend Wisely – Aid eligibility is based on “modest but adequate” standard estimates of expenses.
 Don’t overspend on a meal plan that you might not fully need.
 Consider used or rental textbooks.
 Access free entertainment.
 Use free or low-cost transportation.
 Get local discounts.
 Find other tips.

 One, Two, Three, Four – Tip: Create a calendar reminder now for the next three years.
 Aid eligibility is an annual process.
 Returning students must reapply for need-based aid each year, by February 1.
-If a family’s financial circumstances change, then aid eligibility also changes.
-(For example, if fewer siblings will be enrolled as undergraduate students in college in future years, then the remaining enrolled student’s aid eligibility will likely be reduced.
+When a family’s financial circumstances change, then aid eligibility also changes.
+(For example, if fewer siblings will be enrolled as undergraduate students in college in future years, then the remaining enrolled student’s aid eligibility will likely be reduced for those years.)
 Use the Net Price Calculator to project your likely future aid eligibility if you anticipate such changes.

-Report Your Outside Scholarships now if you have received (or expect to receive) a scholarship from any source that is not already included in your current financial aid award record at Wake Forest.
+Report Your Outside Scholarships now if you have received (or expect to receive) a scholarship from any source that is not already included in your current financial aid record at Wake Forest.